The PE Department is in the General Education Faculty. The department consists of eight full-time PE staff and a technician.

 Competitive and Recreational Opportunities

-There is an extensive programme of lunchtime and after-school clubs which are open to all students covering almost all curriculum areas.
+There is an extensive programme of Activity Time Clubs and After School Clubs which are open to all students covering almost all curriculum areas.

 School Sports Coordinator